PeterDaveHello/geoipupdate-legacy/README.md

 sudo chmod +x /usr/local/bin/geoipupdate
 ```

-You can also use `git` to clone the whole repository, and use symbolic link in `$PATH`, so that you can simply update the script by `git pull` in the future:
+You can also use `git` to clone the whole repository, and create a symbolic link in your `$PATH`, allowing you to easily update the script using git pull in the future:

 ```sh
 git clone https://github.com/PeterDaveHello/geoipupdate-legacy